gardenermike/openai-retro-contest-experiments/README.md

 ![Contest performance graph](https://blog.openai.com/content/images/2018/03/plot_all_human_3-28b.png "Contest performance graph")

 ### Early success
 Immediately I noticed that Rainbow had the best performance out-of-the-box, and that pretraining might help.
 I [tweaked](https://github.com/gardenermike/openai-retro-contest-experiments/blob/master/rainbow/rainbow_agent_train.py) the baseline implementation to play training levels at random serially: every 5000 game steps, the current game level would be terminated and replaced with another.
-After training for around 5,000,000 steps, I built a version that would load the weights and [gave it a go](https://github.com/gardenermike/openai-retro-contest-experiments/blob/master/rainbow/docker-build/rainbow_agent.py).
+After training for around 5,000,000 steps, I built a version that would load the weights and I [gave it a go](https://github.com/gardenermike/openai-retro-contest-experiments/blob/master/rainbow/docker-build/rainbow_agent.py).
-In that run was the both the great success and tragedy of my contest experience: the docker image built with those pretrained weights was my best-performing of the contest.
+In that run was both the great success and tragedy of my contest experience: the docker image built with those pretrained weights was my best-performing of the contest.
 I did add not only the weights from the pretrained model, but a replay buffer of 100,000 frames from training levels.
 This experience buffer allowed the agent to start making informed actions immediately, and likely explains my better Rainbow performance over the published baseline.

 ### A series of less-successful experiments in Rainbow